Springfield OUI Lawyer

 When facing serious criminal charges, the most important decision you will make is who you will hire to represent you.
 While your liberty is at stake, so is your reputation and standing in the community.
 It is imperative that you hire an intelligent, aggressive, and experienced attorney to fight for your rights and freedom.
 Attorney Dan Daly is a Springfield OUI lawyer who has been practicing law for over 15 years throughout various courts in Massachusetts and Washington, D.C..
 Dan’s practice is dedicated to 100% Criminal Defense with a heavy emphasis on OUI/DUI/DWI and Traffic Offenses.

 Experience matters when entering a courtroom to try a case and Dan’s experience is second-to-none.
 As a former prosecutor (Assistant District Attorney) in Suffolk and Hampden Counties as well as Washington, D.C.
-(Assistant Attorney General), Dan has been lead trial counsel in well over 100 prosecutions.
-When factoring in Dan’s trial experience as a criminal defense attorney, he has been lead counsel in over 200 trials.
+(Assistant Attorney General), Dan has been lead trial counsel in dozens of prosecutions.
+When factoring in Dan’s trial experience as a criminal defense attorney, he has been lead counsel in over 100 trials.

 At Daly Law, P.C., we provide aggressive and professional legal representation for individuals accused or charged with any criminal offense or violation of law.
 Our Principal Attorney, Springfield criminal defense lawyer Dan Daly has zealously fought for individuals accused of crimes first beginning in law school at the nation’s premier clinical court program “D.C.
 Law Students in Court” and then as a criminal defense attorney in Washington, D.C. and Western MA.
 At Daly Law, P.C. we understand that a criminal record can wreak havoc on an individual’s professional and personal life.
 Some of the most common charges we defend are OUI DUI DWI and motor vehicle and traffic offenses, assault & battery and other violent crimes against a person, theft offenses and crimes against property, weapon offenses, and drug offenses (distribution, conspiracy, possession, and possession with intent to distribute).Operating Under the Influence (Drug and/or Alcohol)